open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-1.md

 ## Containerize the Application
 Okay, we have the React application running on our local machine.
 Imagine you want to ensure that this React app runs exactly the same way on any machine.
 How can you achieve that?
 The answer lies in containerization.

+{: .info}
+On Windows, you can use the `echo. > Dockerfile` command in the Command Prompt.
+On a MacOs/Linux machine, use the `touch Dockerfile` command.

 ### Creating a Dockerfile
 The first step in containerizing your application is to create a Dockerfile.
 This file contains a set of instructions for Docker to build an image of your application.

 **In the root directory of your project**, create a file named `Dockerfile` with no file extension.
 This file will dictate how Docker should package your app and its environment.

 **Specifying the Base Image:** Start your Dockerfile with a line specifying the base image.
 For a React application, a good starting point is the official Node.js image.
 This ensures your app has all the necessary Node.js tools right from the get-go.